Mata Hari (Anne-Karine Strøm song): Eurovision Song Contest

 The song was recorded and revamped in English while the preparation for the Eurovision Song Contest as stated in the rules.

-The song was performed ninth on the night, following the ' Sandra Reemer with "The Party's Over" and preceding 's Mariza Koch with "Panayia Mu, Panayia Mu".
+The song was performed ninth on the night, following the ' Sandra Reemer with "The Party's Over" and preceding 's Mariza Koch with "Panagia mou, panagia mou".
 At the close of voting, it had received 7 points, placing 18th (last) in a field of 18.